 Once you’ve determined that you have sales tax nexus in a state, you will need to register for a sales tax permit.

 If you are just getting started and don’t have a physical presence in the U.S you might not have sales tax nexus or need sales tax permits.
-However, you might be required to get sales tax permits from your supplier to account for resale certificates.
+However, you might be required to get sales tax permits so that you have resale certificates on file with your supplier.

-What If Your Dropshipper Is Requesting Resale Certificate Documentation?
+What If Your Supplier Is Requesting Resale Certificate Documentation?

 The number one issue for dropshippers has nothing to do with where they have sales tax nexus, but rather where their suppliers have sales tax nexus.